 Cumberland Valley is a great place for the classics.
-Whether it's an award-winning burger, a famous hot dog or a restaurant dedicated completely to pie, you'll find your favorite American dish in the Valley.
-Below are a few recommendations for the best burgers, hotdogs and pie in the area.
+Whether it's an award-winning burger, a famous hot dog, or a restaurant dedicated completely to pie, you'll find your favorite American dish in the Valley.
+Below are a few recommendations for the best burgers, hotdogs, and pies in the area.
 View a complete list of dining options here.

-If you're in the Carlisle area stop by North Hanover Grille for their award-winning burgers.
-Local favorites include the Dickinson with bacon, American and Monterey Jack cheese and the Patty Melt on rye with Swiss and onions.
+If you're in the Carlisle area, stop by North Hanover Grille for their award-winning burgers.
+Local favorites include the Dickinson with bacon, American and Monterey Jack cheese, and the Patty Melt on rye with Swiss and onions.
 If you're in the mood for a hot dog, the Hamilton Restaurant is legendary.
-Try the hotchee dog, which comes slathered with chili, onions and cheese.
+They even have their own historical marker that recognizes the importance of the restaurant and the contribution of Greek immigrants and their families to our local food culture.
+Try the hotchee dog, which comes slathered with chili, onions, and cheese.

-Dad's Garage Grill & Burger House is an award-winning spot offering huge burgers like the Cajun-style Louisiana Burger, the Roadhouse Burger topped with a fried egg and the Naughty Burger with peanut butter, bacon and LA sauce.
-They also have an old fashioned hot dog and loaded chili dog on the menu.
+Dad's Garage Grill & Burger House is an award-winning spot offering single, double, and triple burgers and their Big Block Burgers, including the Memphis Burger, a fresh burger topped with pork BBQ, an onion ring, and melted cheddar on a grilled bun They also have an old-fashioned hot dog and loaded chili dog on the menu.

 Stop by Appalachian Brewing Company in Mechanicsburg.
-This local chain and brewery offers Epic Trail Burgers like the Firejumper with pepper jack cheese, jalapenos and chipotle sauce.
-Another menu favorite is the Pierogies and Beer Brats made with their Mountain Lager.
+This local chain and brewery offers Epic Trail Burgers like the Firejumper with pepper jack cheese, jalapeños, and chipotle sauce.
+Another menu favorite is the Pierogies and Beer Brats made with their Mountain Lager (pictured above).

 West Shore Area

-You'll have to plan ahead of time, but if you are here during the warm months definitely plan to visit Dewz Famous Dogz in Wormleysburg.
-This seasonal stand is serving up piled high hotdogs with options like the Dagwood with pulled pork and bacon, a Chicago Dog, the Chihuahua with sour cream, guac and chili, the Pizza Dog and many more.
+You'll have to plan ahead of time, but if you are here during the warm months, definitely plan to visit Dewz Famous Dogz in Wormleysburg.
+This seasonal stand serves up piled-high hotdogs with options like the Dagwood with pulled pork and bacon, a Chicago Dog, the Chihuahua with sour cream, guac and chili, the Pizza Dog, and many more.

-For a sweet fix stop by the Pennsylvania Bakery, and institution in the town of Camp Hill.
+For a sweet fix, stop by the Pennsylvania Bakery, an institution in the town of Camp Hill.
 The counter is huge and filled with every sweet treat you could imagine, including all the pie favorites in varying sizes.

 Worth the Scenic Drive

-Twirly Top Drive In is a seasonal, retro stand in Gardners with burgers, hotdogs and ice cream for those heading to and from Pine Grove Furnace State Park and Kings Gap Environmental Education Center.
+Twirly Top Drive-In is a seasonal, retro stand located in Gardners with burgers, hotdogs, ice cream, and more.
+It's an ideal stop for those heading to and from Pine Grove Furnace State Park and Kings Gap Environmental Education Center.